PaulBowden673/Projects-MP-MP2-Quiz/README.md

 1. As a frequent visitor, I want to still find the game enjoyable and challenging.
 2. As a frequent visitor, I want to be able to try to beat the highest scores.
-3. As a Freequent visitor, I want to be able to give feedback on the quiz.
+3. As a frequent visitor, I want to be able to give feedback on the quiz.

 ## Design